Since 1st February 2020, the UK has no longer been a member of the European Union (EU).

 Temporary changes to the UK/EU border, as a result of further coronavirus restrictions in December 2020, enabled Anthony Nolan to work with our partners in implementing some of our transportation plans.
 The results confirmed that we have a safe and secure supply chain to the EU, which will help to reassure patients who are waiting for or recovering from a stem cell transplant.

-As we move into 2021, we will continue to work with UK transplant centres, regulators and international partners to make sure the interests of patients are safeguarded as we meet any new requirements.
+Throughout 2021, we will continue to work with UK transplant centers, regulators and international partners to make sure the interests of patients are safeguarded as we meet any new requirements.
 We have addressed some of the most pressing questions that we think patients might have about Brexit below.

 Until the end of 2020, the UK followed EU rules including those relating to how human tissues and cells are collected, prepared, stored and transported internationally.
 This included meeting all EU safety and quality standards.

 From 1 January 2021, the agreed rules of the new Free Trade Agreement between the UK and EU took effect.
 For areas relating to human tissues and cells, we expect the new safety and quality standards to very closely follow the previous EU rules.

 We will continue to work closely with our regulators the Human Tissues Authority (HTA), the Department of Health and Social Care (DHSC) and our partners in the EU to ensure the continued smooth supply of stem cells from donors in the EU beyond the implementation period.

 Throughout 2020, we worked hard to establish written agreements with donor registries within the EU.
 These independent agreements will ensure donated stem cells are handled and delivered as we expect, and for information to be shared securely between registries as it was done before.

 Will any border changes affect my donor’s cells reaching me?